dr-leo/PyHyphen/README.txt

         # Now hyphenate some words
         # Note: the following examples are written in Python 3.x syntax.
-        # If you use Python 2.x, you must add the 'u' prefixes as Hyphenator methods expect unicode objects.
+        # If you use Python 2.x, you must add the 'u' prefixes as Hyphenator methods expect unicode strings.

         h_en.pairs('beautiful'
         [['beau', 'tiful'], [u'beauti', 'ful']]